bbw7561135/jetshow/README.md

 ``./jetshow``

-Result files are appeared in the same directory.
+Result files should appear in the same directory.
+Results could be displayed using ``plotting.py`` script.
+E.g.:

+![Stokes I contours, color of frac. linear polarization and direction with value of linear polarization.](./bk_jet.png)